 It's more likely that you can avoid mortgage insurance premiums (MIPs) with conventional loans than with government insured loans, largely because conventional loans require higher down payments.
 However, when you put down less than 20%, you will still need mortgage insurance (MI).
 The amount may be less than what you would pay for a government loans with the same down payment, depending on your credit profile, and other factors.

 Private lenders may compete for your business if you are deemed a good credit risk because of income, credit score and other factors.
 Because of this, you may be able obtain a more attractive interest rate.

-The bottom line is that conventional loans are really only available to borrowers with good credit and available cash for down payments.
-If you are fortunate to be an attractive borrower, than you might have the ability to obtain a loan at a lower cost and have it processed faster than with a government insured loan.
+The bottom line is that conventional loans are really only available to borrowers with good credit and some available cash for down payment.
+If you are fortunate to be an attractive borrower, then you might have the ability to obtain a loan at a lower cost and have it processed faster than with a government insured loan.

 However, before you decide to apply for a conventional loan, make sure to speak with at least a few mortgage professionals.
-Remember, each lender offers different rates, terms and fees, so it's best to receive Good Faith Estimates prior to committing to one institution.
-This additional research will help you secure the best mortgage terms possible for your future home loan!
+Remember, each lender offers different rates, terms and fees, so it's best to receive a Loan Estimate (LE) prior to committing to one institution.
+This additional research will help you secure the best mortgage terms possible for your future home loan.